wu-jingtao/EventSpace.js/README.en.md

 [中文](README.md)

-Because of ` flux, redux, baobab ` are not satisfied with, so I write this framework.
+Because `flux, redux, baobab` are not satisfied, so I wrote this framework.

-This is a data layer framework, work similar to the jQuery custom events.Side by registering the receiver ` receive ` to obtain data
+This is a data layer framework, works like jQuery custom events.
+One side to obtain data by registering a receiver ( `receive` method)
-, on the other side through ` send ` method corresponding to transmit data.
+The other side send data to a corresponding receiver by `send` methods.

-Sending method ` send ` via a path string to determine which receivers need to be triggered.
+`Send` method by which to determine a path string receiver needs to be triggered.

-Path string can have a hierarchy.For example ` grandfather.
-Farther.
-Children `, intermediate by `. ` for segmentation.
+Path string can have a hierarchy.
+For example `grandfather.father.children`, `.` through the middle to split.

-For the receiver, the child receiver can get data from the parent.And for sending function, The parent can send data to all children.
+For the receiver, the child can receive the data from parent.
+For sending function, the parent can send data to all children.

-Such as:
+E.g：
 ```javascript
 receive('test',data=>{
     console.log('1:',data);